cBrownSF/carving_pumpkins/README.md

 </ul>
 <h2>Bonus Features</h2>
 <ul>
-<li>A save feature could be added.This would allow users to save their carved pumpkins or download .jpeg versions of them</li>
+<li>A save feature could be added.
+This would allow users to save their carved pumpkins or download .jpeg versions of them</li>
 <li>Customized pumpkin templates(color, size, etc) are an option as well
 </li>
 </ul>